Azure/bicep-types-az/generated/servicefabricmanagedclusters/microsoft.servicefabric/2021-01-01-preview/types.md

 ## Stateful
 ### Properties
-* **dropSourceReplicaOnMove**: bool: Indicates whether to drop source Secondary replica even if the target replica has not finished build.
-If desired behavior is to drop it as soon as possible the value of this property is true, if not it is false.
 * **hasPersistedState**: bool: A flag indicating whether this is a persistent service which stores states on the local disk.
 If it is then the value of this property is true, if not it is false.
 * **minReplicaSetSize**: int: The minimum replica set size as a number.
 * **quorumLossWaitDuration**: string: The maximum duration for which a partition is allowed to be in a state of quorum loss, represented in ISO 8601 format "hh:mm:ss".